Minio: S3-Compatible Object Storage in Your Cluster

 If you self-host anything that wants an S3 bucket — and increasingly everything does — yes, emphatically.
 One small Minio instance turns “this app needs AWS” into “this app needs a URL and an access key I generate locally”, which is a huge reduction in cloud dependency, cost, and data-residency hand-wringing.
 The single-node Docker setup takes ten minutes and immediately makes a dozen tools happier.

 The caveats are real, though.
 Run it single-node and it’s a single point of failure; you must go erasure-coded and multi-drive before trusting it with data you can’t lose.
 And remember it’s object storage, not a filesystem — don’t try to mount it as a home directory.
-For backups, artifacts, logs, registry layers, and anything that fits the write-once-read-many blob pattern, Minio has been one of the best returns on a weekend’s setup in my whole stack.
+For backups, artifacts, logs, registry layers, and anything that fits the write-once-read-many blob pattern, Minio has been one of the best returns on a weekend’s setup in my whole stack — and one of the very few pieces I’d genuinely miss if I had to give it up and go back to renting a bucket from someone else.